TheJumpCloud/JC-AutoPkg-Importer/readme.md

 AutoPkg recipes can be overridden and it's best practice to do just that.
 Overridden package are generally saved locally and trusted.
 When the parent recipe changes, AutoPkg should notify you of the change and an admin can inspect the recipe for validity before accepting it's changes.
 [How (Not) To Do Bad Things With AutoPkg](https://www.youtube.com/watch?v=LnvQmLcDF8w)

 When creating an override, add the JumpCloud Processor in the Process array of a given recipe.
-Example recipes are located in the [jumpcloud-recipes]((https://github.com/jworkmanjc/jumpcloud-recipes)) repo.
+Example recipes are located in the [recipe_overrides](recipe_overrides) directory.

 ```XML
 <key>ParentRecipe</key>